nova-framework/docs/new-style-apis/validation.md

 However, notice that we do not have to explicitly bind the error messages to the view in our GET route.
 This is because Nova will always check for errors in the session data, and automatically bind them to the view if they are available. **So, it is important to note that an `$errors` variable will always be available in all of your views, on every request**, allowing you to conveniently assume the `$errors` variable is always defined and can be safely used.
 The `$errors` variable will be an instance of `MessageBag`.

-So, after redirection, you may utilize the automatically bound `$errors` variable in your view:
+So, after redirection, you may utilise the automatically bound `$errors` variable in your view:
 ```php
     <?php echo $errors->first('email'); ?>
 ```
 ### Named Error Bags

 If you have multiple forms on a single page, you may wish to name the `MessageBag` of errors.
 This will allow you to retrieve the error messages for a specific form.
 Simply pass a name as the second argument to `withErrors`:

 ```php
     return Redirect::to('register')->withErrors($validator, 'login');
 ```
 You may then access the named `MessageBag` instance from the `$errors` variable:

 ```php
     <?php echo $errors->login->first('email'); ?>
 ```